Chiemeka-Nwakama/Regional-Forecasting-Policy-Analytics-Vaccine-Distribution-Modeling/README.md

 Interpretability:
 - **Random Forest feature importances** used to identify influential predictors
 - Regression tree plots used to explain decision logic (“if-then” splits)
+- Ridge models used as a more stable linear forecasting baseline after feature pruning, especially when predictors are correlated

 ---